-26. Segment Alternate.
+27. Segment Alternate.
 A designated alternate Board representative, duly elected by his respective Market Segment, who can attend and vote at meetings in the absence of the respective Market Segment Director (including while such Director is unable to attend a Board meeting or while such Director’s seat is vacant).
 Each Segment Alternate must meet all qualifications of a Director and shall receive all Board materials.

-27. Transmission and Distribution Entity.
+28. Transmission and Distribution (“T&D”) Entity.
 Any entity that is an IOU, Cooperative or Municipal that owns or controls transmission and/or distribution facilities including at least 200 pole miles of such facilities in the ERCOT Region or any entity that is a “retail electric utility,” as defined in PURA §37.001, operating in the ERCOT Region.

-28. Unaffiliated Director.
+29. Unaffiliated Director.
 A Director who is unaffiliated with a Market Participant and who meets the requirements identified in Section 4.3(b).